mdotshell/wastebin/readme.md

 * Robust API for CLI ability to paste and view with password
 * Add screenshots to the readme
 * Add auto-code type detection
+* Add admin-only pastes so that users can only view pastes

 Ideas for the distant future: